zgalochkina/SEER_solid_tumor/README.md

 __3. Run code in 'main.R' file for Colorectal cases__

-Running 'main.R' should be enough to generate reports.
+Always open 'Project_SEER_solid_tumor.Rproj' in a new R session first, then run 'main.R'.
+It should be enough to generate reports automatically.

-In case of any issues here are directions on how to run code line-by-line (with all dependencies run separately):
+In case of any issues here are directions on how to run code line-by-line (see sequence of files and lines):

 ```
 -sequence-  -file-     -lines-     -comment-
 1.          main.R      1-179
 2.          analyze.R   1-47
 3.          subset.R    All         this is the most time consuming part
 4.          analyze.R   55-1002
 5.          map_SEER.R  All
 6.          analyze.R   1008-1016